 Consider giving God the first of your time this year in these three ways:

 - Devote the first day of the year (or first week) to God.
-Seek God’s vision and goals for your life in 2017.
+Seek God’s vision and goals for your life this year.

 - Devote the first day of the week to God.
 Set aside Sunday as a day for rest, recreation, and prayer.
 Prepare for your week by aligning your priorities with God’s kingdom.